antsmc2/webrtc_meetings/README.md

 2. chat and File sharing is implemented in js files.
 Need to make visible on UI.

 3. Video and voice recording is not working properly yet.
 Would check when I get the time.

+4. Handle server push (discovery and identification) more smoothly.